antononcube/Raku-Jupyter-Converter/README-work.md

 The most important items are placed first.

+- [X] DONE Markdown: export SVG images into an image directory
+  - And use the links to those images in the Markdown output.
 - [ ] TODO Delegate to "Grammar::Markdown" for conversion
   - [ ] TODO Have a method option in `from-jupyter`
   - [ ] TODO Corresponding CLI changes